Welcome to today's edition of the Rush 24-7 podcast.

 All that coming up, plus a review of the Democrat debate.

-But look, folks, back to Walid Farris's answer here on Fox about why we're playing patty cake with ISIS.
+But look, folks, back to Walid Farris' answer here on Fox about why we're playing patty cake with ISIS.

-You know, while Obama was doing this really, I don't know, it was a wimpish.
+You know, while Obama was doing this really, I know I was a wimpish shit.

 How to describe this press conference he did today.

-At the same time, Francois Hollande, the president of France, was over at his Congress, practically asking for a declaration of war against ISIS and laying out in no certain terms how They're going to take them out.
+At the same time, Francois Holland, the president of France, was over at his Congress practically asking for a declaration of war against ISIS and laying out in no certain terms how they're going to take him out.

 I mean, it was a juxtaposition I never thought I would see.